Techtonica/curriculum/command-line/env.md

 - add it to gitignore
 - export variables to a config
 - reference the config anywhere while you develop locally
-- add env variables to heroku or netlify for deployment
+- add env variables to Netlify for deployment

 ### Specific Things to Learn